 Accelerated Reader (AR) in KS2

 AR is a reading program that helps teachers support and monitor children’s reading practice.
+At Wilcombe, children begin this program when their Read Write Inc journey is complete.
+Each term, children take a diagnostic test, which assesses individual children’s reading ability and generates a ZPD (level) based on this data.
 Children pick a book at their own level and read it at their own pace.
 When finished, children take a short online quiz to measure how much of the book they understood.
 The children are awarded points and can track their own progress.
-The children in KS2 are enthusiastic about this reading program, developing their comprehension in reading through a range of stories and books.
+The children in are enthusiastic about this reading program, developing their comprehension in reading through a range of stories and books.